tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/001_introduction/README.md

 ## Try before build

-TODO://
-George, please add a paragraph here, telling the reader how to run the tutor-v1 on our testnet.
-Use the screenshots and user workflow.
-You can take screenshot from the nitro deployment at http://43.201.23.47:8080/ipfs/QmberYsF6kSVbrxzp1DZuMtcZTfvCWG13ZePLi4PVcHyY8/#/discover

-but we will have tutor-v1 deployed to the wallet.teaproject.org too. but not tonight.

-Tell step by step how to use this tutor-v1 app.

-The full work flow has been explained in the 6.0 reward.
-Please use the same workflow.
+This tutorial will culminate in building a decentralized gig task app similar to Fiverr.com.
+Before actually taking all the steps to build the app, users can run the app on our AWS Nitro deployment at http://43.201.23.47:8080/ipfs/QmberYsF6kSVbrxzp1DZuMtcZTfvCWG13ZePLi4PVcHyY8/#/discover

+Just login with your Ethereum account using Metamask and click on **tutorial-v1** to start the app.

+Instructions to use this app are explained [elsewhere in the tutorial](020_tutorial/060_reward_fund_transfer/README.md).